vectordotdev/vector/website/content/en/highlights/2021-11-16-CSV-enrichment.md

 ---
 date: "2021-11-15"
-title: "Enrich your observability data with CSV"
+title: "Enrich your observability data from a CSV"
 description: "A guide to using the new CSV enrichment feature"
 authors: ["barieom", "lucperkins"]
 pr_numbers: [9069]